JLChnToZ/VRCAGE/Packages/idv.jlchntoz.vrcage/README.md

 To install this package, you should use [VRChat Creator Companion](https://vcc.docs.vrchat.com/).
 Step by step details TBD.

 There are 2 demo scenes, you may refer them to start build your own world.
-There is also a template file named `AntiGravityCustomHandlerTemplate.cs`, you can use it as a "clean" template to implement custom physics logic.

 ## But...
 Wait!
 I want to see it in action!